Skip to content

 On the Briefings tab, find the row for Morning Briefing and click Run + Slack.
 Within ten seconds the briefing should post to the channel you picked.
 If it posts, you are done — tomorrow at 6am local time the cron fires automatically.

-Pull Slack messages into Coppermind (ingestion)#
+Pull Slack messages into Armbrain (ingestion)

-Prerequisite: Slack connected in Claude#
+Prerequisite: Slack connected in Claude

 You need Slack connected as an integration in Claude itself — in Claude Desktop or claude.ai, open Settings → Connectors and confirm Slack is connected.
 If you can already ask Claude to read one of your Slack channels, you're set.
-Coppermind doesn't need its own Slack permission for this; it uses Claude's.
+Armbrain doesn't need its own Slack permission for this; it uses Claude's.

-Pull a channel into a client#
+Pull a channel into a client

 Switch to the client, then ask Claude in plain English to ingest the channel: